 Dr Kun Fu

-Prior to joining Loughborough University London as a Lecturer of Innovation and Entrepreneurship, Kun works as a Research Associate in the Innovation and Entrepreneurship Department at Imperial College Business School and Research Fellow of Enterprise Research Center.
+Prior to joining Loughborough University London, Kun worked as a Research Associate in the Innovation and Entrepreneurship Department and a Research Fellow of the Enterprise Research Center at Imperial College Business School.

 Her research interests lie in the fields of technology innovation and entrepreneurship.
 She works on how entrepreneurs react to their contexts and examines the outcomes of this process such as firm creation, growth aspiration, technology innovation and diversification.
 Kun also undertook consultancy assignments for national government (e.g., The Swedish Agency for Growth Policy Analysis), international organization (e.g., The World Intellectual Property Organization), and private sector enterprise (e.g., Shell).
 She is the Module Leader and lecturer of Innovation Management (LLP201), Intellectual Property (LLP205) modules, and teaches sessions in Principle of Entrepreneurship (LLP207) and Dissertation (LLP501) modules.

 Kun developed a strong multidisciplinary knowledge base integrating the fundamentals of science and technology with management through her undergraduate study in Civil Engineering Management.
 She graduated from Politecnico di Milano and Politecnico di Torino with the 1st class grade and obtained her MSc.
 Double Degree in Management, Economics and Industrial Engineering and Multidisciplinary Innovation.
 Kun’s PhD research at Bocconi University focused on understanding the differences in entrepreneurial activities across regions and countries worldwide.
 Her PhD thesis, titled “Contextual Influence on Innovative Start-up Firms” investigated the impact of knowledge base of industrial cluster and national institutions on the emergence and innovation performance of entrepreneurial firms.